cesars-pizza/Minecraft-Server-JS/FEATURES.md

 ### Diamond
 Left clicking this item will complete the animation and you will see the animated NPC moving around at a constant speed through the markers.

+If there are 0 animation markers, it will spawn an unmoving statue at the player's position

+If there is 1 animation marker or multiple animation markers within a small enough distance, it will spawn an unmoving marker at the position of the first marker.

 This will also reset your inventory to its original state.

 ## Debug